Supermario2018-cr/sound/README.md

 Fixed typo in documentation - update 31
 Added new feature for better user experience - 475 Fixed memory management issue - update 11
+Added new feature for better user experience - build 652